alibaba/BizCharts/doc_en/api/guide.md

 ```
 ### 1、top 	*Boolean*
 Specify whether the guide is drawn on the canvas top.
-The default is false, that is drawn at the bottom.
+The default is false, that will be drawed at the bottom..

 ### 2、position 	* Object|Function|Array *
 Specify the display position of the auxiliary text, the value of the type as follows: